Education resources

 Our education resources help by giving information on what to expect and what help is available.
 They can be used in a variety of ways (for recording the direct support of a young person, for training staff etc) and are designed to be used as and when they are needed.

-Since school makes up such a large part of a child’s daily life, this is naturally where most of their friendships are formed and strengthened, so teachers are in a great place to be able to support children to maintain their friendships following a brain tumour diagnosis.
+Since school makes up such a large part of a child’s daily life, this is naturally where they form and strength most of their friendships, so teachers are in a great place to be able to support children to maintain their friendships following a brain tumour diagnosis.

 Our “I’m still me” resources have been developed to help teachers support children affected by brain tumours.